Skip to content

 Computer-generated signature images present a related but distinct problem.
 Many document-management systems (DocuSign, Adobe Sign, HelloSign) generate a vector or raster image of a signature from a stylus or touchscreen input and embed it into a PDF.
 The forensic question is whether the signature image in the document was produced by the legitimate signer through the platform, or whether an image extracted from an earlier transaction was re-embedded.
 Detection approaches include: PDF metadata and cross-reference table analysis (forensic PDF analysis tools such as PDF-Parser, Peepdf, and Didier Stevens' tools); pixel-level analysis of signature boundary anti-aliasing (genuine embedded images retain consistent anti-aliasing; copy-paste introduces resolution mismatches); and cryptographic signature verification (documents signed through platforms like DocuSign carry an AATL-trusted digital certificate that can be verified independently of the visible signature image, any tampering with the embedded signature invalidates the certificate).

-The Video Spectral Comparator (VSC) is the workhorse instrument for questioned-document examination in accredited laboratories worldwide.
+The Video Spectral Comparator (VSC) is the primary instrument for questioned-document examination in accredited laboratories worldwide.
 The Foster + Freeman VSC6000 and VSC8000 series, and equivalent instruments by Projectina (Switzerland) and REGULA (Belarus), illuminate the document with wavelengths ranging from UV (365 nm) to infrared (1000 nm), and image the document under combinations of reflected, transmitted, and oblique illumination.
 Inks that appear identical to the naked eye often differ in their near-infrared reflectance, allowing the examiner to distinguish inks of different chemical composition in a single stroke, or to visualise ink under an overwritten correction.

 ESDA (Electrostatic Detection Apparatus), marketed by Foster + Freeman as the ESDA2, is the standard method for detecting latent indentations in paper.
 The document is placed on the ESDA platen, a thin polyester film is applied over it under vacuum, the surface is charged with a corona discharge, and toner particles are cascaded over the film.
 Toner deposits preferentially in regions of high electrostatic charge, which correspond to the indented areas in the paper.
 ESDA reveals writing pressure from overlying sheets (used extensively to detect altered or added content on documents beneath) and, in the tracing context, reveals the tracing stylus pressure.